Frequently Asked Questions

 - This website makes it a point of equating Chicago’s natural beauty to the magnificence of the national parks.
 Therefore, the pictures need to be as good or better than any found in national-park calendars.
 A high standard of photography is required to prove my point and to also get people excited about visiting and protecting Chicago nature.

 - I am a firm believer in paying photographers a fair price for image usage.
 After all, if it weren’t for photography, there wouldn’t be any national parks, let alone nature preserves across the United States.
-For this reason, it’s sacrilege not to pay photographers, especially nature non-profit organizations that always seem to find money to pay the writer, designer, and printer for their fancy brochures.
-But they certainly have the gall to call me up asking for free pictures, as if they don’t mind if I go homeless and live in a cardboard box under a flooded viaduct.
-Therefore, because I’m a photographer and this website is not a moneymaker, I use my own photographs that satisfy the quality issue addressed above, while hoping that this website can someday compensate me for the hundreds of images it uses.
+For this reason, it’s sacrilege not to pay photographers, especially nature non-profit organizations that always have the money to pay writers, designers, and printers for their fancy publications.

 - I do not accept donated images.
 As with my second principle, photographers need to be paid.
 Donated images flood the market and prevent nature photographers, in particular, from making a living.
 I don’t donate my images to this website.
-The website owes me.
+One day, I hope to be paid for the usage.